Brave New World

 Brave New World Theme of Power

 As one character puts it, power in Brave New World "is a matter of sitting, not hitting."
-Rather than use violence to enforce the law, those in power in this futuristic society have simply programmed the citizens to be happy with the laws.
-This power is bolstered by a free-flowing supply of drugs, the insistence on promiscuity, the denial of history or future as any alternative to the present, and the use of sleep-teaching at a young age to instill the irrationality of its choosing.
-This same power is limited only by those individuals who desire, for one reason or another, to be unhappy.
+Rather than using violence to enforce the law (ahem), those in power in this futuristic society have simply programmed the citizens to be happy with the laws.
+How do they do it?
+A free-flowing supply of drugs, an insistence on promiscuity, the denial of history or future as any alternative to the present, and the use of sleep-teaching at a young age.
+The question is—is this future any better than our current situation?
+Sure, it might sound fun at first, but one look at Huxley's Brave New World and you'll learn pretty fast that all play and no work makes humanity one dull group.

 Questions About Power